Mikael2983/OC_P10_Create_secure_RESTful_API/README.md

 ---

-### 📖 Use postman documentation
+### 📖 Use ReadtheDocs documentation

-the full documentation is available on the [Postman website](https://documenter.getpostman.com/view/40813058/2sB2ca6f4u)
+the full documentation is available on the [ReadtheDocs website](https://softdesk-support-api.readthedocs.io/en/latest/)